 - cause a disturbance6

-Unlike inciting a riot, this crimes requires active participation in the rioting.
-One can incite a riot just be urging or instigating others to riot, even if the inciter never actually participates.
-To be liable under Penal Code 404 and 405, however, one must personally be committing violence, threats or disturbing the peace.
+Unlike inciting a riot, this crime requires active participation in the rioting.
+You can incite a riot just by urging or instigating others to riot, even if you never actually participate.

 Penal Code 407 defines an unlawful assembly; Penal Code 408 makes this offense a misdemeanor.10

-Codified in Penal Code 409 PC & Penal Code 416 PC, “refusal to disperse” is when a person refuses to leave the scene of a riot or unlawful assembly, even after being ordered to do so by law enforcement.
-A person who refuses to disperse--and who remains and urges on potential rioters--could be charged under Penal Code 404.6 and 409 & 416.
+Codified in Penal Code 409 PC & Penal Code 416 PC, “refusal to disperse” is when you refuse to leave the scene of a riot or unlawful assembly, even after being ordered to do so by law enforcement.
+Refusing to disperse and urging on potential rioters violates Penal Code 404.6 and 409 & 416.

 1 The defendant specifically intended to cause a riot;